isabellab3/Find-Nearby-Subway-Stations-Original/README.md

 https://nearbysubwaystations.herokuapp.com/

-A Django web application that allows users to find nearby subway stations given their geolocation, and lists which trains stop at those stations.
+A Django web application that allows a user to find nearby subway stations given their geolocation, and lists which trains stop at those stations.